MKS-Elixr/forcefield/CONTRIBUTING.md

 If you have any feedback (a bug report, feature request, etcetera) utilize Github Issues as opposed to something like Slack or Waffle.
 This allows us to keep track of everything more efficiently.

 ## Github Workflow
 For the most part, we follow [Github's recommended workflow](https://guides.github.com/introduction/flow/) with a shared repository model.
-This meant branching off from master, committing some code, and submitting a pull request back to master for code review.
-As a side note, do not rewrite history and then force push into the main repository or its branches.
+This means branching off from master, committing some code, and submitting a pull request back to master for code review.
+As a side note, do not rewrite history and then force push into the main repository or any shared branches.

 ### Branching

 You should almost always [create a feature branch](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches) when working on something new.
-The branch should originate from master, and include a few dash separated words (without prefixes) as to what you're working on.
+This branch should originate from master, and include a few dash separated words (without prefixes) as to what you're working on.
 For instance, the following are all good examples of what to do:

 - `improve-database-schema`
 - `refactor-authentication`